This Week in Petroleum History, May 28-June 3

 June 3, 1979 – Bay of Campeche Oil Spill

-Considering the size of the oil spill, its environmental impact was limited, according to a 1981 report by the Coordinated Program of Ecological Studies in the Bay of Campeche.
+Considering the size of the spill, its environmental impact was limited, according to a 1981 report by the Coordinated Program of Ecological Studies in the Bay of Campeche.
 “Nature played the biggest role in attacking the slicks as they floated across the Gulf.
 Ultraviolet light broke down the oil as it crept toward land.
 So did oil-eating microorganisms.
 Hot temperatures spurred evaporation.”
 The category-four Hurricane Federic at the end of August also helped disperse the oil.

 Listen online to Remember When Wednesdays on the weekday morning radio show Exploring Energy from 9:05 a.m to 10 a.m.
 (Eastern Time).
 Executive Director Bruce Wells calls in on the last Wednesday of each month.
 AOGHS welcomes sponsors to help maintain this website and preserve U.S. petroleum heritage.
-Please support our energy education mission with a tax-deductible donation today.
-Contact firstname.lastname@example.org for information on levels and types of available sponsorships. © 2017 Bruce A. Wells.
+Please support our energy education mission with a contribution today.
+Contact firstname.lastname@example.org for information on levels and types of available sponsorships. © 2018 Bruce A. Wells.